DawidZiec/Python-Crash-Course/Alien Invaders/readme.txt

 Game based on Space Invaders written with pygame library.
-Images not included because of licencing.
+Images not included because of licensing.